3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

-where $U$ are the temperature dependent partition functions of the respective species, $m$ are their masses, $E_D$ is the dissociation energy of the compound specie, and the rest of the constants have their usual meanings.
+where $U$ are the temperature dependent partition functions of the respective species, $m$ are their masses, $E_D$ is the dissociation energy of the compound specie (molecule), and the rest of the constants have their usual meanings.
+This form is used in the majority of atmosphere codes for stars and exoplanets (see Sect. \ref{sec:codes} for more details).

-For ionizing reactions between free electrons and atoms in different ionization stages $I$, there is the equivalent Saha equation:
+The fundamental Saha equation describes the relationship between atoms in different ionization stages $I$ in equilibrium at a given $T$ value:

 where $E_I$ is the ionisation threshold energy.